tremella/CV/README.md

 ## Hobbies

-In my spare time I enjoy bouldering and music, and I'm also an amateur mycologist.
-I can play a few instruments and sing well, and I really love visiting galleries and museums.
+In my spare time I enjoy bouldering and music, and I'm an amateur mycologist.
 I also enjoy annoying my family with extremely dumb jokes and bad puns.
 If you've read this far, please enjoy this dumb joke:

-Q: What's the difference between a legal document and a cat?
+Q: What's the difference between a legal document and a cat? :cat:

-A: One has pauses at the end of its clauses; the other has _clawses_ at the end of its _pawses_
+A: One has pauses at the end of its clauses; the other has _clawses_ at the end of its _pawses_ 🐾